Giftbit/lightrail-client-java/README.md

 #### Retrieving the Gift Code

 To retrieve the `fullCode` of a Gift Card, call the `retrieveFullCode()` method on a `GiftCard` object.
-Usually, you make this call after creating the Gift Card to email the Gift Code to the recipient of the Gift Card.
+Usually, you make this call after creating the Gift Card to email the Gift Code to the gift recipient.
 We advise that you refrain from persisting the `fullcode` in your system and retrieve it from the API whenever you need it.

 ```java
 String programId = "...";